Sisal Rugs Direct Frequently Asked Questions

 What are the advantages of natural fibers?

 Sisal, sisal wool, seagrass, mountain grass and jute area rugs and wall-to-wall carpet have excellent durability for residential and light commercial applications.
 The machine woven, natural fibers are anti-static and non-toxic.
 The plant material creates healthy indoor humidity levels and prevents the build-up of static.
 The natural fibers have no off-gassing fumes to irritate the eyes or throat.
 View our sustainable products page to learn more about these.
+It is normal for jute, seagrass and other natural fiber rugs to "sprout".
+What may seem to be a pulled thread is really just a yarn whose fibers have separated at a point, or "sprouted".
+Sprouting is common with natural fibers that are made up of shorter fibers.
+This is not a defect, but an inherent quality of certain natural fiber rugs.
+Simply clip the sprout that has popped up with a sharp scissors.

 What is sisal?

 Sisal is a natural fiber derived from the long, green leaves of the 'agave sisalana' cactus plant.
 Sisal grows in semi-arid regions in Africa and Brazil.
 Sisal fibers (which can be up to three feet long) are sustainably harvested by hand from the leaves of the cactus plant.
 Sisal is not the same fiber as coir or jute.
 Sisal is stronger and more durable than other natural fibers.
 In fact it is used for rope and twine.
 These qualities make Sisal a preferred material for carpet and rugs.
 Sisal’s textured look is a favorite of interior designers.
-VIsit our In The Press page to find out where Sisal Rugs have been featured.

 What is sisal wool?